Leftovers

 If you do have leftovers, take them for lunch the next day.
 It will save you time in the morning not having to make a sandwich before you rush out the door, and it will save you money as well.
 It is important to refrigerate your leftovers to keep them safe, or if you aren’t going to eat them the following day, then freeze them.

-When it comes to leftovers, remember the 2-2-2 rule:
+When it comes to leftovers, a simple tool to remember is the 2-2-2 rule:

 Here’s a few more tips for making sure your leftovers are safe to eat: